Bogdan2435/camera-detection/README.md

 ## Tools

-The two models that I've used are YoloV5 and YoloV8.
+The two models that I've used are YoloV5 small and YoloV8 large.
 For the live stream i've set up a RTMP server on my laptop (tool: Local RTMP Server) and I live streamed from my GoPro.

 ## Demo